Gradient Iterated Temporal-Difference Learning: The Foundations of Temporal-Difference Learning

 The difficult part of this method lies in building an unbiased estimate of the objective function's gradient.
 Indeed, the gradient of the Bellman error $(\Gamma Q_{\theta}(s, a) - Q_{\theta}(s, a) )^2$ is equal to $2 ~ \partial_{\theta} \Gamma Q_{\theta}(s, a) (\Gamma Q_{\theta}(s, a) - Q_{\theta}(s, a)) - 2 ~ \partial_{\theta} Q_{\theta}(s, a) (\Gamma Q_{\theta}(s, a) - Q_{\theta}(s, a))$, for a state-action pair $(s, a)$ and some parameters $\theta$.
 Importantly, an unbiased estimate of the second term can be obtained from a single sample $(s, a, r, s')$ by computing $- 2 ~ \partial_{\theta} Q_{\theta}(s, a) (r + \gamma \max_{a'} Q_{\theta}(s', a') - Q_{\theta}(s, a))$.
 Unfortunately, it is not possible to build an unbiased estimate of the first term with a single sample because it contains the product of expectations $\partial_{\theta} \Gamma Q_{\theta}(s, a) \cdot \Gamma Q_{\theta}(s, a)$.

-This is why \citet{sutton2009fast} learn the difference $\Gamma Q_{\theta} - Q_{\theta}$ with a different network, $H_z$, with some parameters $z$, to replace the need of two independent samples, and use the single sample that is available to estimate $\partial_{\theta} \Gamma Q_{\theta}(s, a)$.
-Adding a weight decay penalty on the $z$ parameters leads to the algorithm called temporal-difference learning with regularized corrections~(TDRC, \citet{ghiassian2020gradient}), where the gradients with respect to the learnable parameters $\theta$ and $z$, noted $g_\theta$ and $g_z$, are computed as
+This is why \citet{sutton2009fast} learn the difference $\Gamma Q_{\theta} - Q_{\theta}$ with a different estimator, $H_z$, with some parameters $z$, to replace the need of two independent samples, and use the single sample that is available to estimate $\partial_{\theta} \Gamma Q_{\theta}(s, a)$.
+Adding a weight decay penalty on the $z$ parameters leads to the algorithm called temporal-difference learning with regularized corrections~(TDRC, \citet{ghiassian2020gradient}), where the gradients with respect to the learnable parameters $\theta$ and $z$, noted $g_\theta$ and $g_z$, are

 where $\beta$ is the weight decay coefficient.